 Her next book Patricia Wants to Cuddle (Zando, 2022) is a horror comedy novel set against the backdrop of a reality dating television show and is slated for release in July 2022.

 Samantha’s other publications include M to (WT)F (Audible Originals, 2020), a humorous retelling of her gender transition in audio form, and Love & Estrogen (Amazon Original Stories, 2018), an animated e-book which tells the story of Samantha meeting her wife in a Kinsey Institute elevator.
 Samantha has discussed her books on MSNBC’s Morning Joe and C-SPAN’s “Book TV,” as well as several radio programs and podcasts.

-Samantha is also a GLAAD-Award winning journalist, previously covering LGBT stories as a senior reporter for The Daily Beast and working as a Sex + Life staff writer for Fusion.
-Her full list of bylines includes The New York Times, Rolling Stone, Out, and more.
-In 2018, she received the GLAAD Media Award for Outstanding Digital Journalism Article for her article on the cultural erasure of bisexual men—and in 2019, she was nominated in the same category for her piece on non-binary inclusion in the workplace.
-Samantha has discussed her reporting on MSNBC, CNN, and NPR’s On the Media.
+Samantha is also a GLAAD-Award winning journalist, previously covering LGBTQ stories as a senior reporter for The Daily Beast and as a staff writer for Fusion.
+Her full list of bylines includes The New York Times, Rolling Stone, Out, CNN, and more.
+Samantha writes a recurring column for Crosscut, a nonprofit online news site in the Pacific Northwest.